Ductless Air Conditioning Buyer’s Guide for Homeowners

 Indoor Unit Placement

-Here are a few placement guidelines.
+Here are a few placement guidelines:

-If you must install an air handler on an interior wall, be aware that it will increase your installation costs since the hookup will be more complex when it comes to electrical connections and how the refrigerant line is installed.
+• Install on an exterior wall: Ideally, your indoor unit should be placed on an exterior or perimeter wall, as it allows for the best connection between the indoor and outdoor unit.
+If you must install an air handler on an interior wall, be aware that it will increase your installation costs and time since the hookup will be more complex when it comes to electrical connections and how the refrigerant line is installed.
 Additionally, since you don’t have a direct path between the indoor and outdoor units, you’ll likely need to have a condensate pump installed as well.

-Avoid electronic devices.
-If you install the indoor unit near anything that generates heat such as computers, televisions, or light fixtures, your air conditioner may lose its ability to gauge interior temperatures.
+• Avoid electronic devices: If you install the indoor unit near anything that generates heat, such as computers, televisions, or light fixtures, your air conditioner may lose its ability to gauge interior temperatures.

-Allow for optimal air distribution.
-Pairing this with the need to install your air handler on an exterior wall may present something of a challenge, but you want a location that allows for the best air distribution to the entire room.
+• Allow for optimal air distribution: Pairing this with the need to install your air handler on an exterior wall may present a bit of a challenge, but you want a location that allows for the best air distribution to the entire room.
+If you’re considering a wall-mounted ductless air conditioner, these must be placed between 6 and 7 feet from the floor and not too close to the ceiling.
+However, each manufacturer will have their own guidelines and recommendations, so be sure to follow them.

 Outdoor Unit Placement

-While there aren’t as many outdoor guidelines as there are indoors, there still are a few important things to consider.
+While there aren’t as many outdoor guidelines as there are indoors, there still are a few important things to consider:

-Municipal bylaws.
-Be sure to check any local bylaws around outdoor air conditioning units and follow them.
+• Municipal bylaws: Be sure to check any local bylaws around outdoor air conditioning units and follow them.

-Distance from the house.
-Outdoor units can be placed up to 100 feet away from the indoor unit but the farther away they are, the more they’ll cost you to run since the distance causes them to lose efficiency.
+• Distance from the house: Outdoor units can be placed up to 100 feet away from the indoor unit, but the farther away they are, the more they’ll cost you to run since the distance causes them to lose efficiency.

 Cooling Capacity